Xavier Marshall: International career

 Marshall represented the West Indies at the 2006 U-19 Cricket World Cup in Sri Lanka.
-His performance helped the West Indies progress to the semi-finals of the competition.
-He scored 106 from 133 balls as the West Indies beat South Africa by 34 runs.
+His 106 from 133 balls helped the West Indies defeat South Africa by 34 runs and progress to the semi-finals of the competition.
 He played 11 youth One Day Internationals (ODI), scoring 554 runs at an average of 50.36, with a best score of 106.

 On 14 January 2005, Marshall made his ODI debut.
 Batting at number four, he scored five runs from 10 balls against Australia.
 He was also in the West Indies' ODI squad for the five-match series against South Africa.

 On 22 August 2008, Marshall broke the record for most sixes scored in an ODI, previously shared by Sanath Jayasuria and Shahid Afridi.
 He hit 12 sixes in a score of 157* from 118 balls against Canada as the West Indies won the match by 49 runs.
 This record stood until 11 April 2011, when Shane Watson hit 15 sixes against Bangladesh.